equk/11ty-equk/src/posts/2023-06-10-Blog Using Eleventy.md

 📝[11ty Postcss Integration Optimized](2023/06/29/11ty-postcss-integration-optimized/)

-This is the final iteration I made which with only a few posts is more than 3x faster.
+This is the final iteration I made which is more than 3x faster with only a few posts.

 ```log
 [11ty] Copied 11 files / Wrote 27 files in 0.79 seconds (29.3ms each, v2.0.1)